Submission Guidelines

 Our style guides, Romanization guide, and the preferred usage guide are intended to help authors prepare their submissions; please read them carefully prior to submitting your manuscript.

-Typically, we have a high decline rate for the pre-review (also known as desk review) stage, because either the paper’s subject area is not appropriate for Pacific Affairs, our editorial desk read indicates the paper is not sufficiently robust in argument and/or empirical contribution, or the word count is not in accordance with our guidelines.
+Typically, we have a high decline rate for the pre-review (also known as desk review) stage, because either the paper’s subject area or geographic coverage is not appropriate for Pacific Affairs, our editorial desk read indicates the paper is not sufficiently robust in argument and/or empirical contribution, or the word count is not in accordance with our guidelines.
 However, if a submission does pass our rigorous (and rather quick) pre-review stage, it has a healthy chance of making it to publication, assuming the author is willing to take into serious consideration the comments of the reviewers and our editorial read and to make a strong effort at making the revisions we feel necessary to bring it to a publishable state.

 Please note, in order to preserve diversity in the authorship, subject matter, and disciplinary approaches of our articles, and to avoid any appearance of partiality, we do not publish more than one article or perspectives by a given author in one volume year.
 We also will not concurrently consider more than one manuscript by a given author.